 .brand trademark-licensed MRMU - .brand TLD where the trademark owner and its trademark licensees are the Registered Name Holders and users of all second- level domains in the TLD.
 An example of this sort of exception would be trademark owners that operate a franchise system (<.fastburger>) or utilize distributors.
 Using the Fast Burger example, Fast Burger would be the registry and a Registered Name Holder (e.g. <headquarters.fastburger> or <humanresources.fastburger>), and could allow third parties operating under a trademark license to be Registered Name Holders (e.g. <Chicago.fastburger> or <BobSmith.fastburger>).

 The IPC proposed 7 additional criteria intended to narrow the scope of the exceptions and to discourage abuse and gaming of them.
-With regard to the equal access and non-discrimination requirements for registrars, the IPC proposed that a new gTLD registry that satisfied the criteria of any of the three .brand models should (a) be allowed to control an ICANN-accredited registrar solely for the purpose of sponsoring registrations in that gTLD; (b) not be required to use an ICANN-accredited registrar for registration of second-level domain names within the gTLD; or (c) be permitted to enter into exclusive arrangements with one or a limited number of ICANN-accredited registrars for the purpose of sponsoring registrations in that gTLD.
+With regard to the equal access and non-discrimination requirements for registrars, the IPC proposed that a new gTLD registry that satisfied the criteria of any of the three .brand models should (a) be allowed to control an ICANN-accredited registrar solely for the purpose of sponsoring registrations in that gTLD; (b) not be required to use an ICANN-accredited registrar for registration of second-level domain names within the gTLD; or (c) be permitted to enter into exclusive arrangements with one or a limited number of ICANN-accredited registrars for the purpose of sponsoring registrations in that gTLD. ]